OLLab-SYSU/FM4OR/README.md

 ### Part I Introduction
 #### 1.1 Foundation Models: From Scaling, Reasoning to Agentic AI

-#### 1.2 Combinatorial Optimization and Reasoning: Killing Applications and Their Relationship
+#### 1.2  Bridging Reasoning and Combinatorial Optimization with Foundation Models

 #### 1.3 Advances in Combinatorial Optimization and Reasoning